developer-program/engineering-track/docs/cypress/folder-structure.md

 ## Plugins

-codes that extend cypress functionality.
-You can extends will cypress functionality using plugins such as to send failure report on slack or add visual tools such as Applitools and Percy.
+Codes that extend cypress functionality.
+You can extend cypress functionality using plugins such as to send failure reports on slack or add visual tools such as Applitools and Percy.

 ## Support